no-defun-allowed/atomichron/README.md

 atomichron is yet another library we yoinked out of decentralise2-utilities.
-It currently implements a time meter, which tracks how many times a form is evaluated, how long evaluation takes, and the standard deviation of execution time.
+It currently implements a time meter, which tracks how many times a form is evaluated, and how long evaluation takes.
 It uses atomic instructions so that meters will present correct results in the presence of multiple threads, while trying to minimize synchronisation latency.

 We have used this code to meter phenomena in decentralise2 which may occur on the scale of tens to hundreds of nanoseconds.
 Atomics aren't